Drexel-MS-Y2-DSCI-Group-Projects/dsci521-pokemon-analysis/README.md

 **lxml**

 This subdependency is required for the pandas read_html function to convert html tables into DataFrames.

+**PIL**

+This dependency is used to do the conversion from hex code to RGB color.

+**webcolors**

+A library for CSS colors and converting from hex to RGB

+**scipy**

+Also part of the color analysis, used to find the closest CSS color name a RGB color corresponds to

 ### Standard library dependencies